Technocrats-nitw/HacktoberFest/README.md

     🥇 Flutter (Android/Web) Templates / Components
     🥈 Any Amazing piece of code in Python🐍 :
-            (Decorators/packages/Amazing snippets realted to Machine Learning/ Data Science/Backend)
+            (Decorators/packages/Amazing snippets realted to Machine Learning/ Data Science/Backend) (Neural Networks Archs-codes/Demonstration guide of new packages are heartly welcome !)
  (No Competitive Programming Code/Normal DSA please)

 ## All valid PRs will be merged or suitable tags like hacktober-accepted will be given